How API First Development Prevents Logistics System Failures

 PrimeStrides Team

-It's 3 PM and another important logistics connection just broke.
-You're thinking, 'Why can't these systems just talk to each other dependably?'
-You're tired of blurry requirements turning into fragile code.
-This drives me crazy.
+It's 3 PM and another logistics connection just broke.
+You ask, 'Why can't these systems talk to each other?'
+You're tired of unclear requirements that lead to broken code.
+This makes me angry too.

-Build systems that just work 100% of the time, protecting your peak season revenue from costly outages.
+Build systems that work all the time.
+Protect your peak season revenue from costly outages.

-It's 3 PM And Another Important Logistics Connection Just Broke
+It is 3 PM and Another Logistics Connection Just Broke

 The Invisible Tax of Brittle Logistics Connections